TangHan54/auto-modelling/readme.md

 There is an example `test.py` in the root directory of this package. run `python test.py`.

+A  `logging.log` file will be created in your project running directory to track the train progress of your model.

 # Development Guide

 - Clone the repo